Gaussian Error Models#

 property stdev_logdet#

-Evaluate the log-det (logarithm of the determinant) of the lower Cholesky factor (if not available) in the projected space (after applying the design) of the covariance matrix
+Evaluate the log-det (logarithm of the determinant) of the lower Cholesky factor (if not available) of the covariance matrix.
+This is carried out in the projection (active) design space if PYOED is configured to carry out opereations in the projected space (default).
+See self.project_onto_active_design_space().

 Note